websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/data-providers/using-data-providers-to-populate-form-options.md

 To uncover errors arising from Data Provider failures, [configure log levels](../../../system-administration/using-the-server-administration-panel/configuring-logging.md) for these services:

-1. Navigate to the _Control Panel_ &rarr; _Configuration_ &rarr; _Server Administration_.
+1. Navigate to the _Control Panel_ &rarr; _System_ &rarr; _Server Administration_.
 1. Click the _Log Levels_ tab.
-1. Search for `com.liferay.dynamic.data.mapping.data.provider.web.internal.DDMDataProviderPortlet` in the Category field.
-1. Select _WARN_ in the Level field.
+1. Add the logging category `com.liferay.dynamic.data.mapping.data.provider.internal.DDMDataProviderInvokerImpl` and configure it to log at the _WARN_ level. _Save_ when finished.
-1. Click _Save_ when finished.
+1. Add the logging category `com.liferay.dynamic.data.mapping.form.field.type.internal.DDMFormFieldOptionsFactoryImpl` and configure it to log at the _WARN_ level. _Save_ when finished.

 The console now sends warning messages whenever there are errors in the Data Provider.

 ## Additional Information